White or Red? Which Onion is Better for Observing Plasmolysis

 Plasmolysis can be observed in various cells of many plant species.
 The most commonly used are the epidermal cells of the inner surface of the storage leaves of the common onion Allium cepa.

-Although we all refer to this well-known vegetable as "onion," the correct botanical name in this case is bulb onion.
-This plant belongs to the Amaryllidaceae family Amaryllidaceae – the same family that includes many ornamental plants, such as the trumpet daffodil Narcissus pseudonarcissus [5].
+Although we all call this well-known vegetable "onion", the correct botanical name is bulb onion.
+This plant belongs to the Amaryllidaceae family Amaryllidaceae, which also includes many ornamental plants, such as the trumpet daffodil Narcissus pseudonarcissus [5].

 The whole plant, especially its bulb, is rich in useful chemical compounds, including vitamins.
 It contains volatile oils, such as diallyl-propyl disulfide, which has a characteristic smell, as well as other sulfides and alkyl compounds, including substances with strong phytocidal properties, which is why onions have been used in folk medicine and phytotherapy [7].